HorizenLabs/zkverifyjs/DOCS.md

 const extrinsic = await session.estimateCost(extrinsic);
 ```

-* `extrinstic`: A submitProof SubmittableExtrinsic.
+* `extrinsic`: A submitProof SubmittableExtrinsic.
 * Returns: A Promise that resolves to an ExtrinsicCostEstimate:
   ```
   partialFee: string;